IBM/Train-Custom-Speech-Model/README.md

 The language and acoustic models will be re-trained with the new files.

-If using the command line, you can edit the transcription output file directly, then add the corrected text as a new corpus and the audio files as new audio sources.
-It would be more efficient to aggregate many corrected text and audio clips to train.
+If using the command line, you can directly edit the transcription output file generated in the previous step.
+You can then add the corrected text as a new corpus, and add the audio file as a new audio source.

+> Note: If correcting multiple transcriptions, it will be more efficient to aggregate the corrected text files and audio clips before re-training the models.
+(See [Step #4](#4-download-and-prepare-the-data) for examples on how to aggregate the files, and [Step #5](#5-train-the-models) for how to re-train the models using the command line)

 # Sample output